2D Laplace Problem

 the nan

-values, we can use nutils.solver.solve_linear
+values, we use the system's solve

 # solve > solving 100 dof system to machine precision using arnoldi solver